 What you'll learn

-- Consider the ethical implications CRISPR genetic manipulation raises as the technology is developed
+- Recommend guidelines for an ethical use of CRISPR by considering the ethical implications CRISPR genetic manipulation raises as the technology is developed

 - Basic principles of molecular biology

 - Promoting resistance to infectious diseases